EPA Thinking - Becoming Entrustable

 - John Pelley

 Awareness of the process by which students think and learn is the most important and yet least understood contributor to the acquisition of clinical skill.
 It is not generally well understood, for example, that people have different preferences for taking in information, for organizing information, for retrieving learned information, for generating alternative hypotheses about a problem, and for prioritizing the likelihood of the most logical hypothesis.
 As a result, educators have a generalized erroneous belief that students are limited to their current way of thinking and that this limitation can only be addressed through improved teaching and hard work by the students.

 - There is ample evidence that students can both strengthen and diversify their thinking skills by teaching themselves through self-regulated deliberate practice.
 The evidence from brain research has produced several prominent national reports with findings that knowledge of metacognition is the primary means to accomplish this.

 - This course in EPA Thinking will guide students in acquiring the awareness that learning results from a specific thinking process, namely the Experiential Learning Cycle (ELC), and that the ELC is processed by specialized areas in the cortex.

 - Knowledge of this learning process is systematically explored throughout the course, and applied to the current curriculum, so that both the students and their teachers can identify individualized strategies designed to build the skills needed for EPA Thinking.

 Although efforts to introduce clinical teaching earlier in the curriculum have become common, these efforts focus primarily on supervised procedures as preparation for the clinical curriculum.
 However, even these early efforts are tempered by the fact that time devoted to clinical education is time that competes with attention to the basic sciences.
-Like oil and water; both are messy when they are mixed together.
+Like oil and water; it takes a lot of effort to mix them together.
 Also, it is assumed that you can’t learn clinical thinking unless a practitioner is teaching it and these same practitioners are heavily committed to clinical service.